stefanbohne/bynar/docs/tutorial.rst

 Lists
 -----

-Tuples usually have a fixed number of components of many types.
-To store a variable number of values of the same type we use lists.
+Tuples usually have a fixed number of components.
+To store a variable number of values we use lists.

 Lists are written using square brackets, like `[1, 2, 3]` or `[]` for the empty list.
 Similar to tuples, there is also a notation for expanding lists::